Everyday (Buddy Holly song): Cover versions

-Tina Robin recorded a version of the song, also for Coral Records, in 1958.

-In 1960, Bobby Vee released a version as the B-side of his hit song "Rubber Ball", and Edna Savage recorded a version as well.

 John Denver recorded the song for his 1971 album Aerie and released it as a single, which peaked at number 81 on the Billboard Hot 100 chart and number 21 on the Billboard Adult Contemporary chart in 1972.
 Upon its release, Record World said it was the best of several recent covers of the song.

-Bridget St. John recorded this song for her 1972 album Thank You For....

 Don McLean recorded this song for his 1973 album Playin' Favorites and released it as a single, which peaked at number 38 in the UK.

-Phil Ochs used a portion of the song as part of his "Buddy Holly Medley", which was included on his album Gunfight at Carnegie Hall in 1974.

-The English teen pop singer Nikki Richards recorded the song as the B-side of his first single in 1978.

 A version recorded by James Taylor was released in 1985, rising to number 3 on the Billboard Adult Contemporary chart in the US, number 61 on the Billboard Hot 100 chart and number 26 on the Billboard Hot Country Songs chart.
 It also reached number 1 on the Canadian Adult Contemporary chart.
 The song is included on his 1985 album "That's Why I'm Here".
 Cashbox called Taylor's version "a perfect showcase for Taylor’s mellow-rocking delivery" with "nice melodic changes and a touching sentiment."
 Billboard said it has "the wit and style he applied to 'Handy Man.'"

-Elliott Murphy recorded the song for a French tribute album, Every Day Is a Holly Day, in 1989.

-In 1990, the British guitarist Peter White recorded it for the album Reveillez-Vous.

-Pearl Jam covered the song in Lubbock, Texas, Holly's birthplace, on October 18, 2000.

-Erasure recorded it for their 2002 album Other People's Songs.

-Rogue Wave recorded a cover version for the covers compilation soundtrack released in support of video game Stubbs the Zombie in 2005.

-A version was recorded by Hellogoodbye and released on their 2008 EP Ukulele Recordings.

-In 2011, Fiona Apple recorded a cover version for the Buddy Holly tribute album Rave On Buddy Holly and Patrick Stump covered it for the Holly tribute album Listen to Me: Buddy Holly.

-The song is also on the 2012 Japanese CD Levi Dexter & Gretsch Brothers, featuring Rockabilly Hall of Fame inductee Levi Dexter.

-The Trashmen and the indie rock band Rogue Wave also recorded it.
-It has also been performed live by Deep Purple.